DarkSword Advisory

 How the Attack Works

-iPhone loads the page, DarkSword selects the appropriate JavaScriptCore JIT exploit based on the
+A malicious iframe is injected into a compromised website.
+When an iPhone loads the page, DarkSword selects the appropriate JavaScriptCore JIT exploit based on the detected iOS version to achieve remote code execution in the WebContent process.

-Stage 2 — Sandbox Escape: The exploit pivots from the WebContent sandbox into the GPU process via
+The exploit pivots from the WebContent sandbox into the GPU process via CVE-2025-14174 (ANGLE/WebGPU), then escapes into mediaplaybackd.

-obtain kernel read/write primitives, modify sandbox restrictions, and gain access to privileged processes.
+Kernel vulnerabilities CVE-2025-43510 and CVE-2025-43520 are exploited to obtain kernel read/write primitives, modify sandbox restrictions, and gain access to privileged processes.

-iOS services (Keychain, iCloud, Springboard, Wi-Fi) and activates data-stealing modules that collect and
+A JavaScript orchestrator (pe_main.js) injects a JS engine into privileged iOS services (Keychain, iCloud, Springboard, Wi-Fi) and activates data-stealing modules that collect and transmit targeted data to the attacker’s server.

 Threat Actors Using DarkSword

-UNC6748 — Targeted Saudi Arabian users via a fake Snapchat-themed website (November 2025).
+• UNC6748: Targeted Saudi Arabian users via a fake Snapchat-themed website (November 2025).

-Turkey (November 2025) and Malaysia (January 2026), using encrypted exploit delivery with ECDH+AES
+• PARS Defense (Turkish surveillance vendor): Deployed by different customers against targets in Turkey (November 2025) and Malaysia (January 2026), using encrypted exploit delivery with ECDH+AES and obfuscated loaders.

-government and news websites from December 2025 through March 2026, deploying the GHOSTBLADE
+• UNC6353 (suspected Russian, financially motivated): Conducted watering hole attacks on Ukrainian government and news websites from December 2025 through March 2026, deploying the GHOSTBLADE infostealer.
+Server-side code contained LLM-generated comments, indicating AI-assisted development.

 Data Targeted for Exfiltration